jko113/tripology/README.md

 1. else if "edit", the button calls a function that was mapped to it by its corresponding container defined in TripDetailsContainer.js, passing in the associated activity as the function argument.
 The `populateActivityForm()` method is defined separately by the NewActivity component in NewActivityActions.js and is imported by the TripDetails container.

 To make this work, the TripDetails component has to dispatch the POPULATE_ACTIVITY_FORM action, which the NewActivity component is listening out for.
 When it detects that this action was dispatched, it grabs the activity object that was passed into the dispatch function and uses it to populate the Edit Activity form with the activity object's data.

+## Ideas for future iterations
+* Making trips shareable, so that they can be viewed and edited by multiple authorized users
+* Build out more reporting functionality: right now, cost can be calculated per day and per trip, but it may be helpful to have more customizable reporting tools available, such as cost by category, location, time of day, or other criteria.
+* Incorporating JSON web tokens for session tracking: currently, refreshing the app forces the user to log back in.

 ## Creator
 Joshua Owens